Synternet/syntropy-ansible-collection/README.md

 ## Tested with Ansible

-This collection has been tested against Ansible version 2.10
+This collection has been tested against Ansible versions >=2.9.

 ## Supported Python versions